Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Cash payment not possible

-You cannot pay with cash at the Rijksmuseum.
-Only credit cards or debit cards are accepted.
-This also applies to the museum shop and café.
+It is not possible to pay cash at the Rijksmuseum.
+Only credit or debit cards are accepted.
+This also applies to the museum shop and the café.

-The café and museum shop can only be visited with an admission ticket.
-You cannot pay with cash here.
+The café and museum shop can only be visited with a ticket.
+It is not possible to pay with cash.

 Photography and filming in the Rijksmuseum

-Visitors are permitted to film and take photographs in the museum building.
+Visitors are permitted to film and photograph inside the museum.
 The use of flashes, lamps, artificial light, tripods and selfie sticks is not permitted.

 Draw yourself